gurditsingh/hydeout/_posts/test.md

 ## Time Travel Use Cases

  - **Governance and Auditing :**  Time Travel offers data quality, standards and metrics by governance.
 It also offers auditing of records of every change  made to a Delta table.
 It also offers Optimization, Retention and vacuum of data.
  - **Debug :** By using time travel user can easily debug the data issues.
 Like troubleshoot the ETL pipeline issues, data quality issues which breaks the data pipeline.
-By using time travel o troubleshoot the ETL pipeline or data quality issues, or to fix the accidental broken data pipelines.
-This is the most common use case for time travel and we will be exploring this use case throughout the book.
+By using time travel user can explore all versions of Delta table and find out which version causing the issue.
+ - **Rollbacks :** ime travel also makes it easy to do rollbacks in case of bad writes.
+Due to a pre‐ vious error, it may be necessary to rollback to a previous version of the table before continuing forward with data processing.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY1MzA3ODI4NywtMTM4NzE5Nzk5MywxNT
+eyJoaXN0b3J5IjpbLTU2OTEyMDYzMiwtMTM4NzE5Nzk5MywxNT
 g3Mjk5OTAyLC03NTkyMzE3NzgsOTYxMTU4Njc0LC0xNzM1Mjcy
 NzIzLC0xNDEyMjE2MTAsMTExODczNDkxLDE5NjY1MTY3NjksOD
 UxMzU3MTAyLC0xNTU3ODMxNjY5LC0xMjE1Njk0MjEzLC0xNDMx